bitibi/OpenAI-WebSearch-MCP-Server/README.md

 # OpenAI Web Search MCP Server

 A TypeScript implementation of an MCP server that provides web search functionality using OpenAI's web search preview feature.
+This server utilizes OpenAI's latest Responses API with the `web_search_preview` capability, allowing AI models to perform real-time web searches through the OpenAI API.

 ## Installation